 I am providing one sample test case based on an imaginary flow which will cover almost every system or an application like Agent System, Admin System, Commission or Broker system, Enrollment System etc.

-Please note this flow is on an imaginary basis only.
+Please note that this flow is on an imaginary basis only.

 |Step No||Description||Expected Result|